-For a 1B divorce, when the plaintiff spouse files the divorce, the court clerk will return a copy of the complaint with a summons.
-When you mail or bring your complaint to the court, be sure to include the fee for the summons, which is in addition to the filing fee for the complaint.
-The plaintiff spouse may serve the complaint copy and the summons on the defendant spouse by one of the following:
+For a 1B divorce, when the plaintiff spouse files the divorce petition, the court clerk will return a copy of the complaint with a summons (this requires an additional fee.)
+The plaintiff spouse may serve the summons and complaint on the defendant spouse by one of the following:

-The plaintiff must mail to the court the summons that shows how the defendant was served.
-Make sure to keep copies of everything you mail to the court.
+The plaintiff must mail proof of service to the court (or ensure the process server does it for you.)
+Make sure to keep copies of everything you send to the court.
 It is not unusual to go to court and find out your papers are not in the court’s file.

-Each spouse should prepare a financial statement and exchange with the other spouse.
-Use the short form if you earn less than $75000.
+Each spouse should prepare a financial statement and exchange it with the other spouse.
+Use the short form if you earn less than $75,000.
 Otherwise use the long form.
-Have an up-to-date financial statement prepared whenever you have a hearing.
+You will need an up-to-date financial statement prepared whenever you have a court hearing.
 Make sure you give the other spouse a copy and keep a copy for your records.

-If there are children under 18 in the family when the divorce is filed, both parents must attend an approved parent education class within 60 days after the defendant has been served.
-The court website has more information about what courses are approved.
+If there are children under 18 in the family when you file for divorce, both parents must attend an approved parent education class within 60 days after the defendant receives the summons and complaint.

 If you have specific questions, you should speak to an experienced family law attorney in your area.